CatKinKitKat/homeassistant-addon-cups-airprint-sane-airscan/README.md

 - Based on the original CUPS AirPrint and SANE add-ons
 - Uses the Home Assistant Add-ons base image
 - Incorporates sane-airscan for modern network scanner support
+- Big thanks to @zajac-grzegorz, @niallr, and @arest for their earlier work on related add-ons.